 new birthday is the first LP album of Post Scriptum Jazz - young performers from Belarus who are playing their own compositions.
-The musicians experiment with Latin American, classical, soul and fusion music and are inspired by artists such as Joshua Redman, Brad Melhdau, Chick Corea, Robert Glasper, Aaron Parks, Cory Henry, Mark Guiliana and Seamud Blake.
+The musicians experiment with Latin American, classical, soul and fusion music and are inspired by artists such as Joshua Redman, Brad Mehldau, Chick Corea, Robert Glasper, Aaron Parks, Cory Henry, Mark Guiliana and Seamus Blake.
 The quintet was formed by saxophonist Kyril Matsenka in 2012 and includes Eugene Ryshkevich on guitar, Pawel Orlow on bass, Alexey Maksimov on drums and Alexey Kazak on piano.

 The Album is born at a place, where there is no place for it.
 In spite of everything, the music is full of energy, beautiful melodies and aspiration.
 The recording took place at the Everest Media studio in Minsk on a vintage SSL 4000 Console and was mixed in stereo and immersive sound by producer and engineer Kseniya Kawko.